kalekdev/uni/semester-1/lineare-algebra/notes.typ

 LTD: Review what linear algebra is all about: https://en.wikipedia.org/wiki/Linear_map

 _Lineare kombination_ - Summe von skalierten Vektoren\
-_Linearly dependent_ - When two vectors can be expressed as a linear combination of the other and thus doesn't add any information to a LGS.
+_Linearly dependent_ - When a vector can be expressed as a linear combination of the others and thus doesn't add any information to a LGS.\
-_Basis_ - the set of linearly independent vectors $e_1 ... e_n$ that span all of space $R^n$
+_Basis_ - A set of linearly independent vectors $e_1 ... e_n$ that span all of space $R^n$

-Vektoren werden immer als Spalten in diesem Kurs gezeichnet.\

 Matrix multiplication comes from the motivation for an efficient way of representing linear combinations / transformations of space.